Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Florida Surgeon General Joseph Ladapo is possibly up for a major health position.

-At the very least, he appears to be in the circle of people who are taking control of public health… and he was the lead medical advisor in Florida while Trump was living at Mar-a-Lago…
+At the very least, he appears to be in the circle of people taking control of public health… and he was the lead medical advisor in Florida while Trump was living at Mar-a-Lago…

 The joke about ‘Making America Florida Again’ is especially not funny right now…